 • Normed on a representative sample that closely matches recent U.S. Census population characteristics.

-The SSIS SEL Edition provides evidence-based tools to assess and teach skills in each of the five SEL competencies:
+The SSIS Edition provides evidence-based tools to assess and teach skills in each of the five competencies:

 • Self-Awareness